cybiohub/svc_zabbixproxy/README.md

 ## REQUIRED

-The "vx_zbxproxy.sh" application does not require any additional packages to work.
+The `vx_zbxproxy.sh` application does not require any additional packages to work.

 ## INSTALLATION